LindaEng/LindaEng/README.md

 ---
 <img src="Linda_Eng.gif" width="100%">

-I'm a software engineer interested in creating technology that is accessible.
-Some technologies that I like using include React.js, Tone.js, D3.js, and GraphQL.
-I want to learn more about audio programming libraries and frameworks.
+I'm a software engineer interested in design and functionality.
+Some technologies that I like using include React.js, Redux, Express, Tone.js, and PostgreSQL.
+I want to learn more about CSS animation and audio programming.
 Aside from coding, I'm into producing house music and going on long bike rides around NYC~<br><br>
 🔭 I’m currently working on:<br>
 - ASL card game<br>
 - Tone.js Synthesizer<br>